Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Wind dynamics

 with the stellar mass correction not larger than 1\% between a new model and a previous one.
 Improving convergence stability, we applied half of the velocity correction at each grid point in successive iterations.
 To minimize numerical artifacts, wind points beyond $r\gtrsim 100\,r_{\rm c}$ were excluded from the uncertainties calculation.

 The critical point radius $r_{\rm c}$ choice in these self-consistent wind models determines the ionization state of matter in the extended atmosphere.
-We had analyzed synthetic spectra of the models with different $r_{\rm c}$ calculated on the basis of the best extended atmosphere model Var~2, presented in Section~\ref{modeling_section}.
+We had analyzed synthetic spectra of the models with different $r_{\rm c}$ calculated on the basis of the best extended atmosphere model Var\,2, presented in Section~\ref{modeling_section}.
 The study of these spectra shows that the helium line balance closest to observations is achieved at $r_{\rm c}\approx2.4\times10^{12}\,$cm.
 This value turned out to be quite close to the radius of the sonic point $r_{\rm c}\approx2.3\times10^{12}\,$cm in the baseline model.
-At $r_{\rm c}\lesssim2.4\times10^{12}\,$cm the iron in the wind is predominantly represented by Fe\,IV ions even in distant parts of the wind, which distorts the profiles of He\,I singlets (for example, see Figure~\ref{fig:clump_comp}) On the other hand, the ionized helium line He\,II~$\lambda$4686 turned out to be notably underestimated relative to observations in models with $r_{\rm c}\gtrsim2.4\times10^{12}\,$cm.
+At $r_{\rm c}\lesssim2.4\times10^{12}\,$cm the optical depth of the He\,I continuum markedly drops, which distorts the profiles of He\,I singlet lines (for example, see Figure~\ref{fig:clump_comp}).
+On the other hand, the ionized helium line He\,II~$\lambda$4686 turned out to be notably underestimated relative to observations in models with $r_{\rm c}\gtrsim2.4\times10^{12}\,$cm.
 In all hydrodynamic wind models computed in this work, the mass-loss rate remained constant and matched the value $\dot{M}=2.1\times10^{-5}\,M_{\odot}\,\text{yr}^{-1}$ derived in Section~\ref{modeling_section}.

 The velocity distribution in the self-consistent wind model with $r_{\rm c}=2.4\times10^{12}\,$cm is shown in Figure~\ref{fig:hydro_vel}.
 The terminal velocity of the wind in the resulting model $v_\infty\approx290$\,km\,s$^{-1}$ is significantly higher than the value $v_\infty\approx210$\,km\,s$^{-1}$ derived in Section~\ref{modeling_section}.
 At the same time, the mass value of $M_*\approx23\,M_\odot$ is slightly lower than reported above $M_*\approx24\,M_\odot$ for the baseline wind model.
 Taking into account the relation $v_{\rm esc}\propto v_\infty$ \citep{Lamers1995, Vink2018}, we can conclude that this discrepancy in the wind velocity is associated not only with the difference in the mass of the star in the models.
 We had calculated the terminal velocity of the hydrodynamic model using the expression \ref{wind_energy_balance_eq} with the variable sound speed and inhomogeneous density taken into account to determine the gas pressure.
 The obtained value of $v_\infty\approx310$\,km\,s$^{-1}$ is close to the terminal wind speed of the self-consistent model, so the difference in the obtained velocities is not related to the model calculation algorithm.